qmk/qmk_distro_wsl/docs/faq.md

 ## Why can't I flash my keyboard from within WSL?

-Currently a limitation of WSL, however workarounds have been included for flashing the following:
+While currently a limitation of WSL, workarounds have been included for flashing the following:

 * dfu-util
 * dfu-programmer